-The Interlochen Collection: Jerry Bilik's 'musicological oddities'
+The Interlochen Collection: Jerry Bilik's 'musicological oddities' in concert

 According to Bilik, many popular songs like "Stardust" and "Smoke Gets in Your Eyes" were actually created by Interlochen campers.

 Many of these campers were distant relatives of famous composers, Bilik explained.

 These young prodigies include Billy Brahms, Manny Mozart and Betty Bach.